margaretstorey/emsezurich2023/resources/day3.md

 Date: Friday, Nov 3rd, 2023

-## Lecture Topics
+## Lecture Topics and Objectives
-- TBD
+- Coming soon

-## Lecture Objectives
-By the end of this final day of the course you will be

 ## Assigned Work
 - Participate in the provocation and discussion at the end of the day